davidedc/Die-and-matchsticks-simulator/README.md

 **dieMatchResults100Billions.csv** : results of dieMatch

-**convergence to 3.5 first million rounds.png** : picture showing how dieMatch converges to throughput of 3.5 WIP size simplified simulation.png: picture showing how the WIP (sum of tokens in intermediate bowls) changes over 100 billion rounds
+**convergence to 3.5 first million rounds.png** : picture showing how dieMatch converges to throughput of 3.5

+**WIP size simplified simulation.png** : picture showing how the WIP (sum of tokens in intermediate bowls) changes over 100 billion rounds